 As you may know, Italy has a lot of regional food traditions, and anywhere you go you can try a very unique local specialty.
 It happens with food in La Spezia area too, although the region of Liguria is not so well known for its food.

-There are of course many “raw” materials produced in this area that are worth a mention: honey, olives, potatoes, sausages, cheese; most of them can be found during an excursion in the Vara Valley, a scarcely populated and very green area, where many farmers grow and breed bio products.
-Lemons are an excellence of the Cinque Terre territory.
+There are of course many “raw" materials produced in this area that are worth a mention: honey, olives, potatoes, sausages, cheese; most of them can be found during an excursion in the Vara Valley, a scarcely populated and very green area, where many farmers grow and breed bioproducts.
+Lemons are the excellence of the Cinque Terre territory.

-Limoncino is a liqueur obtained from the infusion of the most typical lemon peels, water and sugar.
-It is very common of the Naples area too, where it is usually called Limoncello.
+Limoncino is a liqueur obtained from the infusion of the most typical lemon peels, water, and sugar.
+It is very common in the Naples area too, where it is usually called Limoncello.
 There are many distilleries producing this digestive drink, you should possibly look for those that are made without the addition of dyes and preservatives.